Your cart is currently empty!

 There are other instances where driving off the trail is permitted, like emergency situations, ranchers doing fence repair, and various other reasons.
 While out driving your four-by-four, side-by-side, or motorcycle, you cannot drive off the trail whatsoever.
 In fact, destroying the natural landscape is a Class 6 felony in Arizona.

-High-traffic areas are being shut down because of the trash left behind.
+The destruction caused in high-traffic areas are used as an excuse to shut down areas.
 Luckily, volunteers from all over the state come together to remove tons of trash from our rivers, lakes, and high-traffic camping areas.
 We have to counterbalance the trash dumpers, and we’re doing a good job.

 If you see somebody dumping trash, don’t be afraid to approach them.
-If you find a trash dump, you can contact one of the organizations listed on the reference page.
+If you find a trash dump, please consider organizing a cleanup.

-Relax and enjoy the ride.
 Too many people think the trail is a racetrack.
 It’s important to remember you’re not the only one on the trail.
 Just because your rig can handle the terrain doesn’t mean you need to pretend you’re in the Baja or King of the Hammers.
 Too many accidents have occurred because someone decided it was a good idea.
-The last thing you want to do is kill a little kid, your family, friends, or yourself.
+The last thing you want to do fatally injure a little child, your family, friends, or yourself.

 If you’re passing a campsite, slow down.
 If you’re passing hikers on the trail, slow down.
 If you’re passing horses on the trail, slow down.
 When you see a bicycle on the trail, slow down.
 When you’re on the trail, slow down.
 Arizona is a beautiful place.
 Why not enjoy it?

-Vehicles traveling uphill have the right of way.
 If you approach another vehicle head-on, whoever moves in the downhill direction must yield to the vehicle coming uphill.
-It is much easier for the downhill vehicle to maneuver and position themselves to pass the oncoming vehicle.
+It is much easier for the downhill vehicle to maneuver and position themselves to allow the oncoming vehicle to pass.
 Traveling upward requires momentum, and stopping can be problematic in certain conditions.
 Sometimes, it may be necessary to back up and maneuver out of the way.

-Ranchers will sometimes leave gates open so cattle can access water.
+Ranchers will sometimes leave gates open or wire them open so cattle can access water.
 Be very careful of closing gates you find open.
-You could cut livestock off from the only water source in the area.
+You could cut livestock off from the only available water source in the area.
 Furthermore, if you leave the gates open, you could cause thousands of dollars in damage.
-That’s why we say leave gates as you find them.
+That’s why we say, “leave gates as you find them.”
 Likewise, never cut a fence or use a fence post as a winch anchor.

 Always carry some type of radio equipment to keep in contact.
 Learn how to repair a flat and always carry a jack and spare tire.
 It’s a good idea to learn basic survival, recovery, and mechanical repair.